 We're super excited about our new issue of PC Gamer Magazine—it's packed full of articles about our favorite digital worlds.
-The Escape Your World issue is available to order now in both the UK and US, and inside it you'll find stories about the game worlds we love, like The Witcher 3, Read Dead Redemption 2, Skyrim, Abzu, Yakuza, and tons more.
+The Escape Your World issue is available to order now in both the UK (opens in new tab) and US (opens in new tab), and inside it you'll find stories about the game worlds we love, like The Witcher 3, Read Dead Redemption 2, Skyrim, Abzu, Yakuza, and tons more.

 In keeping with that theme, this week we asked our writers and members of the PC Gamer Forums: What's your absolute favorite game world?
 Below you'll find the answers, and we'd love to hear yours in the comments.

 You knew I was going to say it.
 The Old World specifically, although I like the more heavy metal high fantasy vibe of Age of Sigmar as well.
 What I like about the Old World is that it's a setting where you can get an entire faction that's high-tech rats with a society based on betrayal, one that's just German people with muskets, and another that's like something Clive Barker vomited.
 Meanwhile the tone could vary at any moment from an episode of BlackAdder to cosmic horror.
 Also most of the dwarfs sound like they're from Yorkshire instead of Scotland, and I don't even know why that's good it just is.

 Look, hear me out, okay?
 The game world of Football Manager, like the text adventures of old, exists almost entirely in my head, and it's a place built on emotional highs and lows.
 A full career can encapsulate a lifetime of experiences: the heartbreak of a cup final defeat, or crushing relegation battle, the joy of transforming a tiny club into world-beaters (come on you Bath!), or the pride of your homegrown star striker coming out to the world with your team rallying around them.
 It may only be spreadsheets to some, but to me it's a living, breathing world of possibilities.